-Union High School Freshman Academy – Kelsey Fallis, Math
+Union High School Freshman Academy – Richard Hackler, math

-Math teacher Kelsey Fallis has been named 2019-2020 Teacher of the Year for the Union High School Freshman Academy.
-She has been with Union since 2015.
+Special education/biology teacher Aimee Mares has been named the Teacher of the Year at the Union High School Freshman Academy.

 “I grew up with my grandmother in central Pennsylvania.
 Times were a bit difficult for us, but school was always a safe haven for me,” Mares said.
 “I ended up attending the Milton Hershey School, a boarding school designed to support students living in poverty.
 My teachers at the Milton Hershey School became far more than teachers to me.
 They spent time before and after school supporting my academics and sparking a love of education in me.
 When it came time to decide a career path for myself, I realized that I had become the person I am today because of the incredible influence of the teachers and house parents that I had while at the Milton Hershey School.
 I became a teacher in order to invest in the lives of teenagers and help them see the endless amounts of possibilities they have for their future.
 More than teaching content or having my students ace tests, I hope to instill in them a love of learning new things and demonstrate to them the importance of kindness.”

 Mares started teaching at Union Public Schools in 2018.
 She moved to Tulsa from Arizona, where she previously taught in Phoenix for five years.